pradeepmadanagopalan-hash/EV-Slip-Control-Digital-Twin/Resources/README.md

-This folder contains sample visualizations, videos and plots generated from the simulink models and mdcripts used in this project.
+This folder contains sample visualizations, videos and plots generated from the simulink models and mscripts used in this project.